 All clause references in this blog are to both IEC 60601-1:2005 (3rd edition) and IEC 60601-1:2005 (3rd edition) + Amendment 1:2012 (http://bit.ly/IEC60601-1am1), or the consolidated version IEC 60601-1:2012 ed.
 3.1, but the actual text comes from edition 3.1 (http://bit.ly/IEC60601Consolidated).

 To understand what an APPLIED PART is, we first need to understand its definition.
 Sub-clause 3.8 states that an APPLIED PART is “part of ME EQUIPMENT that in NORMAL USE necessarily comes into physical contact with the PATIENT for ME EQUIPMENT or an ME SYSTEM to perform its function.”

-An APPLIED PART can be an blood pressure cuff, or an SpO2 sensor of a multi-parameter monitor, the table top of an MRI and many other parts of ME EQUIPMENT that manufacturers intend to come into contact with a PATIENT during NORMAL USE.
+An APPLIED PART can be a blood pressure cuff or a SpO2 sensor of a multi-parameter monitor, the tabletop of an MRI, and many other parts of ME EQUIPMENT that manufacturers intend to come into contact with a PATIENT during NORMAL USE.

 The requirements for an APPLIED PART are more stringent because it has to be assumed that the PATIENT’s immune system is depressed.
 So, the probability of HARM is increased for a sick PATIENT, rather than for a healthy OPERATOR.
 Therefore, the standard aims to reduce the severity of HARM by requiring more stringent limits upon LEAKAGE CURRENTS.
 The computer equipment standard (IEC 60950-1 Information Technology Equipment Standard) applying to your home or business computer allows for higher limits for LEAKAGE CURRENTS because the computer equipment standard assumes the user is healthy—just like medical equipment operators.